IMERT REQUIRED TRAINING FOR ALL MEMBERS

 WEAPONS OF MASS DESTRUCTION REQUIREMENT

-IMERT is requires all members to complete a WMD course before applying.
+IMERT requires all members to complete a Weapons of Mass Destruction/Chemical, Biological, Radiological, Nuclear and Explosives (WMD/CBRNE) course before applying.
 If you would like to know if a course you have already taken will fulfill this requirement, please contact the office.
-Our suggested course for medical personnel is the George Washington University National Nurse Emergency Preparedness Initiative (NNEPI), Nurses on the Front Line: Preparing for Emergencies and Disasters course, as this is a patient care and hospital based course, however any of the below courses will fullfill the requirement and all are free of charge.
+Any of the below courses will fulfill the requirement and all are free of charge.

 IS-5.A: An Introduction to Hazardous Materials